 Atrial septal defect (ASD) is the most common congenital lesion in adults after bicuspid aortic valve, while a patent foramen ovale (PFO) can be detected in approximately 30 percent of normal adult hearts.

-The United States Food and Drug Administration's Center for Devices and Radiological Health approved the Amplatzer Septal Occluder (figure 1) for percutaneous secundum ASD closure in December 2001 .
-The Gore Helix Septal Occluder was approved for percutaneous closure of secundum ASDs in August 2006.
-Another device, the CardioSEAL Septal Occlusion System has been used off-label for ASD and PFO closure but is FDA approved for use only for closure of certain complex ventricular septal defects.
+The United States Food and Drug Administration's (FDA) Center for Devices and Radiological Health approved the Amplatzer Septal Occluder (figure 1) for percutaneous secundum atrial septal defect (ASD) closure in December 2001 .
+The Gore HELEX Septal Occluder was approved for percutaneous closure of secundum ASDs in August 2006.
+Another device, the NMT Medical CardioSEAL Septal Occlusion System, was used off-label for ASD and patent foramen ovale (PFO) closure but is FDA-approved for use only for closure of certain complex ventricular septal defects.

-The humanitarian device exemptions for two patent foramen occluder devices, the CardioSEAL STARFlex Septal Occlusion system and the Amplatzer PFO occluder were withdrawn in October 2006.
-These devices are now available in the United States for investigational use only.
+The humanitarian device exemptions for two patent foramen occluder devices, the NMT Medical CardioSEAL STARFlex Septal Occlusion system and the AGA Medical AMPLATZER PFO occluder, were withdrawn in October 2006.
+These devices were subsequently available in the United States for investigational use only.
 NMT Medical, Inc ceased operations in 2011.To continue reading this article, you must log in with your personal, hospital, or group practice subscription.
 For more information on subscription options, click below on the option that best describes you: